 The Citizens’ Council, founded in 1954 following the Brown v.
 Board decision, was very powerful in working to maintain segregation in Mississippi.
 They spread their message using several strategies, including television and radio segments; the Citizens’ Council Radio Forum ran from 1957-1966 and features dozens of national and Mississippi politicians, including James Eastland, George Wallace, and Strom Thurmond, and covered topics ranging from reaction to the Civil Rights Acts to the fear of Communism.
 The Citizens’ Council continues to be a topic of interest for scholars and Mississippi State University’s Citizens’ Council and Civil Rights era collections are heavily used by researchers from all over the country.
-Mississippi State is the only repository who has the Radio Forums and, through this grant, the university will digitize the tapes and make them available to researchers in the form of a searchable digital collection on the library’s website.
+Mississippi State is the only repository who has the Radio Forums and a grant would allow us to digitize the tapes and make them available to researchers in the form of a searchable digital collection on our existing library website.

 Recordings at Risk

 Mississippi State University, Mitchell Memorial Library Special Collections

 Ms. Jessica Perkins Smith